Face Equality International

 Lecturer, trainer, director, customer service consultant.
 Passionate about face equality: focus on the person not their appearance.
 Mother of three.
 A bit busy.

-Charlotte Venter – Hon.
-Secretary
+Charlotte Venter – Trustee

 Daughter of James Partridge, Founder of FEI.
 Over 10 years’ experience in School Leadership.
 Mum to 2 lovely girls, a hamster and a cockapoo.